Growing up, I mostly treated Wears Valley as a negative space.

 It wasn’t until a couple of decades later that I learned just how dangerous those mountain fires could be.

-But John, you might be asking, what is there to do in Wears Valley?
+But John, you might be asking, what is there to do for those on a family vacation or romantic getaway in Wears Valley?

 Friend, there is everything to do in Wears Valley.